 Your first story also looks to be in great shape.
 I really like how you transformed the original story into a mystery.
 I did not read this particular unit, but your author’s note was very helpful, and I am already convinced that your retelling is better than the original!
 I also like that you kept the moral of the story the same.
 It is a very useful lesson that anyone can benefit from.
 You have done a really nice job so far, and I am looking forward to reading more!

-I think that its funny that your sight reminds me a lot of Sherlock while mine reminded you of Supernatural.
+Hi Chelsey, I think that its funny that your sight reminds me a lot of Sherlock while mine reminded you of Supernatural.
 I've seen the first season of Supernatural and liked it but I just never got around to finish it.
 Anyway I think you've done a very good job so far.
 You set up the character and plot for you storybook very well in the introduction as well as give some good background information that gives a feel of how your storybook is going to go.
 I also like how you put a different spin on the classic story of Rumpelstiltskin but keep a lot of the same elements the same as well as having your super sleuth only solve the case with luck.
 I also like your second story, it had a very uplifting feel due to your edits from the original story.
+Your site also looks very nice, it has a very straight forward and organized feel to it.
+The only suggestion I would say would be to fix the font and its background in the "What's your name?" section; I had to do a double take to make sure I didn't have everything highlighted for some reason.
+Great job and I look forward to seeing where you go with your next story.

 I was really intrigued by the title of your story!
 The theme of your home page creates a sort of dark and mysterious atmosphere, so I was curious to see what the actual story would be about.
 I really love the image you chose to include on the home page; the dark black and white background makes me think of a crime mystery, and the narrow alleyway the man in standing in reminds me of London or another European city.
 I think your home page does a great job of setting the mood for your tale, but if I had one suggestion, it would be to make the image a little bit larger.
 There seems to be empty space around your image, so making it larger would fill that space and also enable the readers to see the details of the image without clicking on it.